Lucknow: Flora and fauna

-Lucknow has a total of 5.66 percent of forest cover.
-The state average is around 7 percent.
-Shisham, Dhak, Mahuamm, Babul, Neem, Peepal, Ashok, Khajur, Mango and Gular trees are all grown here.
+Lucknow has a total of 5.66 per cent of forest cover, the state average being around 7 per cent.
+Native tree species are: shisham, dhak, mahuamm, babul, neem, peepal, ashok, khajur, mango and gular.

 Several varieties of mangoes, especially Dasheri, are grown in the Malihabad adjacent to the city and a block of the Lucknow district for export.
-The main crops are wheat, paddy, sugarcane, mustard, potatoes, and vegetables such as cauliflower, cabbage, tomato and brinjals.
+The main crops are wheat, paddy, sugarcane, mustard, potatoes, and vegetables such as cauliflower, cabbage, tomato and brinjal.
 Similarly, sunflowers, roses, and marigolds are cultivated over a fairly extensive area.
-Many medicinal and herbal plants are also grown here while common Indian monkeys are found in patches in and around city forests such as Musa Bagh.
+Many medicinal and herbal plants are grown, while common Indian monkeys are found in patches in and around city forests such as Musa Bagh.

-The Lucknow Zoo, one of the oldest in the country, was established in 1921.
+Established in 1921, the Lucknow Zoo is one of the oldest in the country.
 It houses a rich collection of animals from Asia, and other continents.
-The zoo also has enjoyable toy train rides for the visitors.
-The city also has a botanical garden, which is a zone of wide botanical diversity.
-It also houses the Uttar Pradesh State Museum.
-It has sculptural masterpieces dating back to the 3rd century AD, including intricately carved Mathura sculptures ranging from dancing girls to scenes from the life of Buddha.
+The zoo also has enjoyable toy train rides for visitors.
+The city has a botanical garden, which is a zone of wide botanical diversity.
+It is home to the Uttar Pradesh State Museum, which has sculptural masterpieces dating back to the 3rd century AD, including intricately carved Mathura sculptures ranging from dancing girls to scenes from the life of Buddha.

 Economy

 The major industries in the Lucknow urban agglomeration include aeronautics, automotive, machine tools, distillery chemicals, furniture and Chikan embroidery.
 Lucknow is among the top cities of India by GDP.
 It is a centre for research and development as home to the R&D centres of the National Milk Grid of the National Dairy Development Board, the Central Institute of Medical and Aromatic Plants, the National Handloom Development Corporation and U.P.
 Export Corporation.
 Lucknow is ranked sixth in a list of the ten fastest growing job-creating cities in India according to a study conducted by Assocham Placement Pattern, Lucknow's economy was formerly based on the tertiary sector and the majority of the workforce were employed as government servants.
 Large-scale industrial establishments are few compared to other northern Indian state capitals like New Delhi.
 The economy is growing with contributions from the fields of IT, manufacturing and processing and medical/biotechnology.
 Business-promoting institutions such as the CII have set up their service centres in the city.
 Major export items are marbled products, handicrafts, art pieces, gems, jewellery, textiles, electronics, software products, computers, hardware products, apparel, brass products, silk, leather goods, glass items and chemicals.
 Lucknow has promoted public-private partnerships in sectors such as electricity supply, roads, expressways, and educational ventures.

+Lucknow in recent times have lagged in growth and only ranks 7th in per capita income in the state of Uttar Pradesh, despite being the capital.
+Cities like Noida, Ghaziabad and Meerut have dominated in terms of industrial growth and attracting IT jobs and opportunities.
+Noida ranks highest, followed by Meerut in per capita income in the state.